Arch Linux Installation (with Secure Boot)

 Now it's time to put some finishing touches on the installation.
 I use yay as my AUR helper, which supports the Apdatifier plasmoid (which can do some basic package management stuff but most importantly makes it way easier to keep your system up to date).

-To install yay, open a terminal and navigate to a directory where you won't mind having an AUR package compiled.
-Your user account needs read/write permissions on it.
+To install yay, open a terminal and navigate to /tmp.
 Then run the following:

 $ git clone https://aur.archlinux.org/yay.git && cd yay